 - It's a lighter case but you could count Kanji from Persona 4.
 He's rather hotheaded and was known for very destructive behavior before you saved him from the TV world.
 His Persona uses electric powers, seems to reflect his personality well.

-- Akihiko of Persona 3 could also be seen as a reverse.
+- Akihiko of Persona 3, however, is actually an Inversion.
 He uses the same element but he's a far more stable person and learns a lot of support and stat effect moves instead of attack focused techniques.

 - Nikolai Dmitri Bulygin from Anarchy Reigns is a cyborg with electricity powers, and the first thing we see him do is electrocute an innocent bartender robot for information.
 He isn't exactly a nice guy.